alexandrwang/slate/source/index.html.md

 Tasks often require a file associated with them that Scale API calls an attachment.
 For example, an annotation task requires an image file to show to a Scaler.
 These attachments are not limited to images and may also be audio, video, or pdf files, or a website, or even plain text.
 For all attachment types except plain text, the attachment must be specified via a URL.
 See the specific task documentation below for some examples.

 Scale API will fetch the attachment via the URL you provide.
-If the URL does not return a 200, we will retry up to five times.
-If we still have not received a successful 200 response, the task will automatically be marked as completed and we will call your `callback_url` with an error message detailing the HTTP statusCodes and the attachment URL(s) that failed.
+If we cannot fetch your attachment URL, or the attachment is invalid (for instance, not a valid image for an image attachment), we will send your `callback_url` an error detailing the issue.

 # Create Categorization Task